francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 Channels can be opened on HTTP/3 client-initiated bidirectional streams.
 By default, HTTP/3 considers every client-initiated bidirectional stream as a request stream.
 Similarly to WebTransport, this protocol extends HTTP/3 using a specific signal value.
-An remote terminal client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the protocol to carry the content of a channel.
+A remote terminal client can open a stream with this signal value to indicate that it is not a request stream and that the remaining stream bytes will be used arbitrarily by the protocol to carry the content of a channel.
 For experimental purpose, the signal value is chosen at random and will change over time.
 The current signal value is `0xaf3627e6`.
-The content of an HTTP/3 stream carrying an remote terminal channel is illustrated below.
+The content of an HTTP/3 stream carrying a remote terminal channel is illustrated below.

 ~~~~